dogballs/pls-dont-die/README.md

 #### Description

-A small exploration game with funny characters and a right amount of puns.
+A small exploration game with funny characters and the right amount of puns.

 ![Gameplay](docs/screenshots/shot1.png)